-Visit Follow-Up
+• Visit Follow-Up

 Visits are helpful, but it may not be fruitful for the leader without a visit follow-up.
-After each visit, Hub Leaders will host a visit follow-up to share observations, encouragement, and suggestions if needed.
+After each visit, Hub Leaders will host a visit follow-up with the shepherd leaders to share observations, encouragement, and suggestions if needed.
 Visit follow-ups should occur within two weeks of the home visit.

-One-on-One
+• One-on-One